craig-grant630/Heritage-Housing/README.md

 * Hypothesis Testing: Use insights gained from correlation analysis and visual tools to confirm or challenge assumptions about which property characteristics have the greatest impact on pricing.

+**Business Requirement 2: Predict House Prices**
+The client aims to accurately predict the sale prices of residential properties in Ames, Iowa, including four inherited houses.

+To achieve this, the following steps were undertaken:

+1. Data Cleaning and Feature Engineering
+The raw dataset was prepared by handling missing values, removing irrelevant features, and engineering new variables to enhance model performance.

+2. Model Selection and Development
+Several regression algorithms were explored, with ExtraTreesRegressor emerging as the most effective based on performance metrics.

+3. Hyperparameter Tuning
+The chosen model was further optimized using hyperparameter tuning techniques (via GridSearchCV) to enhance prediction accuracy.

+4. Model Evaluation
+The model's performance was assessed using metrics such as the R² score and Mean Absolute Error (MAE), ensuring reliability and accuracy.

+5. House Price Prediction
+The final, trained model was then used to estimate sale prices for the four inherited houses and other properties within Ames, meeting the client’s business goals.

 ## ML Business Case

 **Key Deliverables:**